-The U.S. generics market is the largest in the world, with generic prescription market revenues of \$47.5 billion for the twelve months ended November 2011.
-Mylan holds the number two ranking in the U.S. generics prescription market in terms of both revenue and prescriptions dispensed.
+The U.S. generics market is the largest in the world, with generic prescription market sales of \$46.0 billion for the twelve months ended November 2012.
+Mylan holds the number two ranking in the U.S. generics prescription market in terms of both sales and prescriptions dispensed.
 One in every 11 prescriptions dispensed in the U.S. is a Mylan product.
-Our sales in the U.S. are derived principally through our wholly-owned subsidiary Mylan Pharmaceuticals Inc. ("MPI"), our primary U.S. pharmaceutical research, development, manufacturing, marketing and distribution subsidiary, as well as through Mylan Institutional ("MI").
-MI, a business platform created in 2010, that combined the product lines of Mylan Institutional LLC (formerly Bioniche Pharma USA, LLC) and Mylan Institutional Inc. (formerly UDL Laboratories, Inc.), Mylan's unit dose business, both of which are wholly-owned subsidiaries.
+Our sales in the U.S. are derived principally through our wholly owned subsidiary Mylan Pharmaceuticals Inc. ("MPI"), our primary U.S. pharmaceutical research, development, manufacturing, marketing and distribution subsidiary, as well as through our wholly owned subsidiary Mylan Institutional ("MI").
+MI supplies pharmaceutical products and services to institutional customers, such as group purchasing organizations, hospitals and long-term care facilities.

 MPI's net revenues are derived primarily from the sale of solid oral dosage and transdermal patch products.
 MI's net revenues are derived from the sale of its unit dose and injectable product offerings.
-In the U.S., we have one of the largest product portfolios among all generic pharmaceutical companies, consisting of approximately 340 products, of which approximately 305 are in capsule or tablet form in an aggregate of approximately 740 dosage strengths.
-Included in these totals are approximately 40 extended release products in a total of approximately 105 dosage strengths.
+In the U.S., we have one of the largest product portfolios among all generic pharmaceutical companies, consisting of approximately 365 products, of which approximately 310 are in capsule or tablet form in an aggregate of approximately 880 dosage strengths.
+Included in these totals are approximately 40 extended-release products in a total of approximately 105 dosage strengths.

-Also included in our U.S. product portfolio are four transdermal patch products in a total of 18 dosage strengths that are developed and manufactured by Mylan Technologies, Inc. ("MTI"), our wholly-owned transdermal technology subsidiary, and marketed and distributed by MPI.
-MTI's fentanyl transdermal system ("fentanyl") was the first AB-rated generic alternative to Duragesic[®] on the market and was also the first generic class II narcotic transdermal product ever approved.
+Also included in our U.S. product portfolio are three transdermal patch products in a total of 15 dosage strengths that are developed and manufactured by Mylan Technologies, Inc. ("MTI"), our wholly owned transdermal technology subsidiary, and marketed and distributed by MPI.
+MTI's fentanyl transdermal system ("fentanyl") was the first AB-rated generic alternative to Duragesic® on the market and was also the first generic class II narcotic transdermal product ever approved.
 MTI's fentanyl product currently remains the only AB-rated generic alternative approved in all strengths.

-MI focuses on providing a differentiated product offering tailored to institutional customers throughout North America, including group purchasing organizations, wholesalers, hospitals, surgical services, home infusion service providers, long-term care facilities, correctional facilities, specialty pharmacies, veterinary clinics and retail outlets.
-MI re-packages and markets products, either obtained from MPI or purchased from third parties, in unit dose form, and manufactures and sells a diverse portfolio of injectable products across several therapeutic areas, with most of the Company's sales made to customers in the U.S. MI also provides a platform for the commercialization of future biogeneric product offerings.
-MI has, among other product offerings, a diverse portfolio of approximately 30 injectable products (branded and generic) in a total of approximately 55 dosage strengths, across several therapeutic areas for the hospital setting, including analgesics/anesthetics, anti-infections, cardiology and oncology.
-In addition to the products we manufacture in the U.S., we also market approximately 50 generic products in a total of approximately 80 dosage strengths under supply and distribution agreements with other pharmaceutical companies.
+Mylan Institutional focuses on providing a differentiated product offering tailored to institutional customers throughout North America, including group purchasing organizations, wholesalers, hospitals, surgical services, home infusion service providers, long-term care facilities, correctional facilities, specialty pharmacies and retail outlets.
+MI markets and repackages products, either obtained from MPI or purchased from third parties, in unit dose form, and manufactures and sells a diverse portfolio of injectable products across several therapeutic areas, with most of the Company's sales made to customers in the U.S. MI also provides a platform for the commercialization of future biogeneric product offerings.
+MI has, among other product offerings, a diverse portfolio of approximately 40 injectable products (branded and generic) in a total of approximately 60 dosage strengths, across several therapeutic areas for the hospital setting, including analgesics/anesthetics, anti-infections, cardiology and oncology.
+In addition to the products we manufacture in the U.S., we also market approximately 50 generic products in a total of approximately 75 dosage strengths under supply and distribution agreements with wholesalers.